nightmare-tech/PWD_Vault/README.md

 *4. 'Delete a record':
     Let's you delete a record.
-    !!!!However you should input here only what you're asked for and the spelling must be correct otherwise it could deleta unwanted records!!!!
+    !!!!However, you should input here only what you're asked for and the spelling must be correct otherwise it could deleta unwanted records!!!!

 *h.
 'Help':
     This brought you here.
 O:)